Ame-Build/Ame-Bus-Doc/src/content/docs/core_concepts/processor.md

 title: Processor
 ---

-A Processor is one of the fundamental building blocks in Ame Bus.
+A Processor is one of the fundamental building blocks in Shizuku.
 In essence, a Processor is a durable async operation handler - think of it as a persistent async function with dependencies bundled in.

 While Rust's async closures are still unstable, a Processor achieves similar functionality through a trait-based approach.
 It encapsulates both state (dependencies) and behavior (the processing logic) in a single abstraction.